 c : not quite up to, typical of, or as severe as what is usual, standard, or expected (borderline intelligence; a borderline personality disorder)

-This last image in the series was part of the juried competition "Mercer County Photography 2017".
-The juror for this exhibit was Anita Allyn, an Associate Professor of Art at The College of New Jersey and an interdisciplinary artist whose works combine photography, video, animation and print.
+“Borderline” was part of the juried competition "Mercer County Photography 2017" curated by Anita Allyn, Associate Professor of Art at The College of New Jersey and an interdisciplinary artist whose works combine photography, video, animation and print.